 …but rather a lack of innovation on the part of Apple, and the ability for other providers to supply something similar for cheaper.

-What part of changes in seasonality due to a shift in product cycles don’t you understand?
+changes in seasonality due to a shift in product cycles don’t you understand?

 The latest sales figures show that while Apple may be in trouble, Microsoft’s Surface gamble was a disaster of epic proportions, as the company’s share of the tablet market is only five per cent, up from one per cent a year ago.